genaks/Mochi/README.md

 4. Run

 Technical design - The app adopts Instagram style scrolling mechanism where if two cells are equally visible on the screen, the direction of the scroll would determine which cell is playing its video.

+Things to be taken away from this project -

+1. Custom UITableViewCells
+2. AVPlayer in UITableViewCells
+3. Reading from a JSON and parsing into NSObjects.